saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Collections.md

 - if 2 objects are equal according to equals method then hashCode method return the same hash code for the 2 objects
 - if the hash code value is same for both the object that doesn't mean that both objects are equal.

+****Why we should override hash code and equals method??**

+hashcode -based on memory address

+equals—based on references

+contract b/w hash code and equals: if the hashcodes are same , then only equals method will be called.

+1.if we don’t override hashcode

+-  it generates the hashcode based on the memory address and as we using new keyword , the address will be different and the hashcodes are different . so equals method won’t be called and the same objects will be inserted which results in duplicates.

+2. if we don’t override equals

+-  if the hashcodes are same then equals method will be called , as we have not overridden equals method.
+Object class equal method compares the references and the references will be different , so it returns false , which results duplicates.

 Why we should override and equals method?

 Student s1=new Student(“Sai”,1);